vikrantsnirban/kubernetes-bare-hand/docs/10-bootstrapping-kubernetes-workers.md

 The Certificates and Configuration are created on `master-1` node and then copied over to workers using `scp`.
 Once this is done, the commands are to be run on first worker instance: `worker-1`.
 Login to first worker instance using SSH Terminal.
+We should enable linux header using command: sudo apt-get install -y linux-headers-generic Also Disable swap on worker node by command: swapoff -a

 ### Provisioning Kubelet Client Certificates